mattbocosoft/presentation-cocoapods/install-cocoapods.md

 #Install CocoaPods

 ##Install
-CocoaPods should be installed using Ruby, which comes pre-installed on Mac OS X. Run the following command at the terminal to install CocoaPods.
+CocoaPods is a collection of Ruby gems, and thus should be installed using Ruby, which comes pre-installed on Mac OS X. Run the following command at the terminal to install CocoaPods.

 ```sudo gem install cocoapods```